ckan/ckan/doc/extensions/adding-custom-fields.rst

-You may define custom validators and converters in your extensions and you can share converters and validators between extensions by registering them with either the :py:class:`~ckan.plugins.interfaces.IValidators` or :py:class:`~ckan.plugins.interfaces.IConverters` interfaces.
+You may define custom validators and converters in your extensions and you can share converters and validators between extensions by registering them with the :py:class:`~ckan.plugins.interfaces.IValidators` or :py:class:`~ckan.plugins.interfaces.IConverters` interface.

 Any of the following objects may be used as validators/converters as part of a custom dataset, group or organization schema.
 CKAN's validation